aergoio/guide/source/tools/aergocli.rst

 Use getpeers to show list of peers connected to a aergosvr.

 It shows remote peers by default, but with :code:`--self` options, local aergosvr itself is shown in list.
 You can find it by checking :code:`Self` property.
+If you show only opened peers, use with :code:`--nohidden` options.

 .. code-block:: shell